zhangyu1818/modelcontextprotocol/README.md

 **1. Get your proxy details**

-- Ask your IT department for your HTTP(S) proxy address and port.
+- Ask your IT department for your HTTPS proxy address and port.
 - You may also need a username and password.

 **2. Set the proxy environment variable**